BeanstalkFarms/Basin-Docs/guides/deploy-a-well/deploy-well.md

 ```

 Congratulations!
 You have now deployed a new Well on Basin.
 The new Well will be deployed at the address returned by the ```boreWell``` function.
 You can now use the new Well to provide liquidity and trade tokens.

-### Well Deployer CLI Tool
-To reduce complexity and combine the above steps, we have created a tool that can be used to deploy a new Well using an intuitive command line interface.
-The CLI tool can be found on the Beanstak Farms GitHub repository [here](https://github.com/BeanstalkFarms/Basin-Well-Deployer) with instructions on how to use it.
-If you have any questions or need help using the CLI tool, feel free to reach out on the official Basin [Discord](https://basin.exchange/discord).

 #### Important Notes